semaphoreci/docs/docs/essentials/test-summary.md

 ## How to use it?

-Firstly you have to generate JUnit report.
+Firstly you have to generate a JUnit report.
 Most test runners have configurable JUnit formatters that can be used for that.

 - RSpec - [rspec_junit_formatter&nbsp;↗](https://github.com/sj26/rspec_junit_formatter){target="_blank"}
 - Elixir - [junit-formatter&nbsp;↗](https://github.com/victorolinasc/junit-formatter){target="_blank"}